Skip to main content

 It covers claims tied to content you publish or broadcast.
 That commonly includes allegations like defamation, invasion of privacy, or copyright infringement.
 It is often not legally required, but clients or partners may still require it before they work with you.

-In this grounding pack, media liability is described as also known as E&O insurance.
+Media liability insurance is also known as E&O insurance.
 If a quote says "professional liability," verify that content-based claims are explicitly included.

 It usually responds to content-based allegations such as defamation, privacy, and copyright-related claims tied to published work.
 It typically does not cover intentional false publication or criminal acts like fraud or theft.
 Check exclusions early so you are not assuming protection that is not there.